CWB logo Introduction to WR140 = HD 193793

 Dec. +43 51 16.3

-WR 140 (= HD 193793 = BD +43° 3571) is a binary system comprising a WC7 type Wolf-Rayet star and an O5 star.
-The classification of the latter has been revised from using new measurements of the He I 4472 and HeII 4542 lines.
-It is the more massive and luminous component.
-Both stars have fast (3000 km/s), radiatively driven stellar winds which carry significant kinetic energy.
-Between the two stars, the winds collide, releasing some of this energy and producing shocks, resulting in particle acceleration and heating and compression of the plasma.
+WR 140 (= HD 193793 = BD +43° 3571 = V1687 Cyg) is a massive binary system comprising a WC7 type Wolf-Rayet star and an O5 star, probably a supergiant.
+Both stars have fast (3000 km/s), radiatively driven, stellar winds carrying significant mass loss, about 10-5 and 10-6 solar masses/year (WC7 and O5 stars respectively), and therefore having significant kinetic power (mechanical luminosity), equivalent to 104 and 103 Solar luminosities.
+Between the two stars, the winds collide, releasing some of this power (about 103 solar luminosities) and producing shocks, resulting in particle acceleration and heating and compression of the plasma in the shocked winds.
 The consequences of these colliding-wind processes are observed at X-ray and radio wavelengths, making WR140 one of the brightest non-compact stellar X-ray sources [1] and a non-thermal radio source [2].
 Variations of the X-ray and radio emission are observed as the stars move in their eccentric binary orbit [3].
+High-resolution imaging of the stars themselves has provided an astrometric orbit [6] , completing the definition of the orbit in three dimensions.

-The most recent (2001) dust cloud formation has been imaged at high resolution in the infrared: in mid-2001 with aperture-masking on the Keck telescope by Monnier et al. [5], then with near-IR cameras and adaptive optics systems on the Hale and William Herschel telescopes, and then at wavelengths between 3.6 and 10 µm with UKIRT [6] and Gemini (N) as the cloud expanded and cooled.
+Similar episodes were observed in 1993, 2001 and 2009 [8], having a period near 2897 days, equal to that of the binary orbit.
+WR140 is the prototype periodic episodic dust-maker.
+The dust cloud formed in the 2001 episode has been imaged at high resolution in the infrared: in mid-2001 with aperture-masking on the Keck telescope by Monnier et al. [5], then with near-IR cameras and adaptive optics systems on the Hale and William Herschel telescopes, and then at wavelengths between 3.6 and 10 µm with UKIRT and Gemini (North) as the cloud expanded and cooled [7].
+Some of the 4-µm images are shown below.

-Right: Spectral energy distributions of WR140 over six decades of wavelength, from the visible to radio.
-Black: WR140 in "quiescence".
-Red squares: fluxes measured at infrared maximum.
-Blue: fluxes measured at radio maximum.
-Green: the O5 star, which is brightest in the optical.
+Right: Spectral energy distributions of WR 140 over six decades of wavelength, from the visible to radio.
+Black: WR 140 at "quiescence"; red: at IR maximum; blue: at radio maximum; green: the O5 star, which dominates in the optical.
 IR-radio spectra

 Peredur Williams